Bonsai Mary

 There are two main types of fertilizer: organic and chemical.
 Organic fertilizers are made from natural sources such as compost, manure or bone meal while chemical fertilizers are made from synthetic compounds like ammonium nitrate and potassium chloride.

 In my opinion, organic fertilizers are always a better option than chemical ones as they provide slow-release nutrients that are better for the soil, resulting in healthier growth and a better environment overall.
-When it comes to nitrogen (N), phosphorus (P), and potassium (K) ratio (NPK ratio) for Anthurium Ravenii plants, a good rule of thumb is to go for 2-1-2 or 3-1-2 composition.

 This will ensure optimal growth without overwhelming your plant with too many nutrients that could lead to nutrient burn.
 Furthermore, I recommend using a balanced blend of micronutrients like calcium, magnesium and sulfur along with macro-nutrients.